DaCoWood/SerialLogger/README.md

 A tool to receive serial data from a microcontroller and save it to a textfile or Microsoft Excel.
 Log contiously or request data by sending a serial message to the microcontroller which is programmed to respond (see code below).

+### Excel usage:
+- open a worksheet and select the cell you want to store the data in
+- select a option in which direction the cell will move after a complete datapacket has been received
+- Choose a delimiter to show where the Dataset ends (e.g. in '33;34;35#' the '#' shows the end of the dataset)
+- Choose a datapoint delimiter to differentiate the datapoints (e.g. in '33;34;35#' the ';' shows the end of the datapoint)

 ### Arduino example code:
 ```
 void setup() {